Tennessee restricts tickets to about 25% of Neyland’s seats

 “These circumstances are beyond our control, and we understand the importance of playing our part to keep our community healthy,” Fulmer said.
 “For those who will be with us in the stadium this season, please know that we are committed to creating the safest possible environment in and around Neyland Stadium.”

-Neyland Stadium has the fifth-largest capacity of U.S. stadiums, holding 102,455, which counts everybody in the building.
+Neyland Stadium has the fifth-largest capacity of U.S. stadiums.
 With the Big Ten canceling its season, no football will be played at the three largest: Michigan Stadium in Ann Arbor, Penn State’s Beaver Stadium or Ohio Stadium in Columbus.

 The Southeastern Conference has the next two largest stadiums, Kyle Field at Texas A&M and Neyland.